aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-text/add-tooltip-to-text/_index.md

         // Create invisible button on text fragment position var buttonField = new Aspose.Pdf.Forms.ButtonField(fragment.Page, fragment.Rectangle);
-        // Create new hide action for specified field (annotation) and invisibility flag.
+        // Create new hide action for specified field (annotation) and invisibility flag
-        // (You also may reffer floating field by the name if you specified it above.)
+        // (You also may reffer floating field by the name if you specified it above)
         // Add actions on mouse enter/exit at the invisible button field buttonField.Actions.OnEnter = new Aspose.Pdf.Annotations.HideAction(floatingField, false);
         buttonField.Actions.OnExit = new Aspose.Pdf.Annotations.HideAction(floatingField);